ForteMare/JS-ToDo-List/README.md

-# JavaScript To-Do List
+# A To-Do List in JavaScript

-Showcasing DOM manipulationion with vanilla JS
+DOM manipulationion with vanilla JS

 ## Future improvements